 The Jewish Marriage Contract (Ketubah): A Traditional Explanation

 In ancient times, a Ketubah was a legally binding marriage contract, signed by two witnesses, that "verifie[d] that the groom has acquired the bride and agrees to provide for her, and includes a lien to be paid by the groom in case of divorce, according to Valerie S. Thaler.
 As you can imagine, in the liberal Jewish world, there aren’t too many couples, straight or gay, who want to sign a wedding contract in which one partner “acquires” another.
 But roughly 1900+ years ago, Middle Eastern norms regarding marriage and gender roles were quite different.
 One thing the original traditional ketubah did was guarantee the bride some financial security in the event that the groom divorced her (and of course, in that era traditional authorities did not recognize same-sex marriage, whereas in the liberal Jewish community we happily do today).

 Sample Program Definitions

-A Jewish legal marriage document with a legacy spanning two thousand years.
+- A Jewish legal marriage document with a legacy spanning two thousand years.
 It is typically signed before the wedding ceremony by the couple and at least two witnesses.
-The original formulation was written by Shimon ben Shetach, head of the ancient rabbinical court at the end of the first century CE.
+The original formulation was written by Rabbi Shimon ben Shetach, head of the ancient rabbinical court about 1900 years ago.
 It was a legal document that detailed some of the rights and obligations of the bride and groom.
-It offered some protection, in this case for the bride, in the event of divorce.
-Given the era in which it was written it was quite extraordinary, giving some legal rights to women in an age when they had few.
-Modern ketubot are typically spiritual, not legal, covenants that the bride and groom make with one another, and use egalitarian language.
+It offered some financial protection for the bride in the event of divorce, which some scholars say was a step forward for the rights of women, given the era in which it was written.
+Modern liberal ketubot are typically spiritual, not legal, covenants between both partners getting married.
+They use egalitarian language and honor gay and straight weddings equally.
 The ketubah is often written as an illuminated manuscript and becomes a work of art in itself.
 Many couples frame it and display it in their home.